 A recent Google search for news relating to Italian design house, Gucci, resulted almost exclusively in articles about rapper Radric Davis – who is far better know by his stage name, Gucci Mane – and his recent release from prison and what Complex is calling his “upcoming clothing line.”
 As a result, it seems as though our longstanding inquiry as to why the fashion house has not taken legal action against the rapper in the past may be more relevant than ever.

 Then there is the brand’s penchant for dressing musicians.
-Gucci has been responsible for dressing Florence Welch and John Legend, among others for world tours.
-This past summer, we learned that Gucci’s creative director Alessandro Michele would design some of the costumes for Madonna’s world tour, and he has since created looks for a number of musicians, including Lady Gaga, Kesha, Harry Styles, and Beyonce, among others.
+Gucci has entered into partnerships with Florence Welch and John Legend, among others, for the wardrobes for their world tours.
+And this past summer, Gucci’s creative director Alessandro Michele revealed that he had designed some of the costumes for Madonna’s world tour, and he has since created looks for a number of musicians, including Lady Gaga, Kesha, Harry Styles (with whom the brand and its creative director have a budding relationship), and Beyonce, among others.

 Gucci’s failure to federally register its trademark in classes relating to music does not, of course, mean that it lacks grounds to potentially sue the similarly named rapper, as Gucci has amassed rights in the classes of goods in which it is using its name (given the first-to-use doctrine for trademarks in the U.S.).
 More than that, the difference in industries in which the two entities exist is also not necessarily problematic, given that trademark infringement claims can be initiated in connection with another’s unauthorized use of a mark on confusingly similar goods, including related ones.
 An argument could be made that music is, in fact, related to Gucci’s business, particularly in light of its various music-related ventures.